jgnrodrigues/get-quotes/README.md

 - Building and execution: 1 hour;
 - Documentation: 2 hours.

-This task took this amount of time, since that it was needed to recall how to use some modules, such as Spring batch, Spring HATOAS, and Springdoc.
+This task took this amount of time since it was needed to recall how to use some modules, such as Spring batch, Spring HATOAS, and Springdoc.

+## Security
+To simplify this task, the passwords were kept in the configuration files, which are not secure.
+To secure them, it is needed to save them into a vault (ex: Hashicorp Vault) and load them into the applications, when needed.